chrislucky5/Ansible-One-controller-n-three-AWS-anstance-/README.md

-# Ansible with 1controllern three AWS anstances
+#1 controller and three AWS anstances

 Ansible installation using one controller and 3 AWS instances Step-by-step installation from scratch